apalache-mc/apalache/docs/src/tutorials/pbt-and-tla.md

 ![Controls](./img/controls.drawio.svg)

 The most important controls are the size of the inputs and the number of actions/rules.
-These parameters are under control of the specification writer, and they affect the search problem the most.
+These parameters are under the control of the specification writer, and they affect the search problem the most.
 The second most important controls are those that control the scope of the search such as the number of steps and the number of runs to try.
 Both Apalache and TLC allow the user to switch between simulation and classical model checking.
 Simulation is typically much faster and scales much better with a larger number of steps in a run.
 However, simulation is inherently incomplete and requires some pen & paper reasoning to understand the achieved coverage, as we have done in this tutorial.
 Classical model checking modes come with proven guarantees of completeness, though these guarantees vary depending on the implemented technique.
 Finally, TLC has extensive controls on the number of cores and memory usage.
-Although these controls do not change the size of the problem, they may help one to get the tool feedback faster.
+Although these controls do not change the size of the problem, they may help one get tool feedback faster.

 If you are curious, we have tried to push the parameters of Hypothesis and TLC to the absolute minimum, e.g., by setting `AMOUNTS` to `0..2` and restricting the number of steps to 5.
-This have not led to a significant improvement in performance.
+This has not led to a significant improvement in performance.

-In conclusion, we believe that all these methods and tools have their place in the developer's tool belt.
+In conclusion, we believe that all these methods and tools have their place in a developer's toolkit.
 However, as with all advanced tools, we have to understand, where they fit in the development process and what can affect their performance and completeness.
-For instance, the Apalache team is using property-based testing framework [Scalacheck][] to find hardcore bugs in the model checker itself.
+For instance, the Apalache team uses the property-based testing framework [Scalacheck][] to find hardcore bugs in the model checker itself.
 We call this tool [Nitpick][].